 III.B.2.
 Invoice Requirements.
-The invoice(s) shall document to the OSPI Contract Manager's satisfaction a description of the work performed and payment requested.
+The invoices shall document to the OSPI Contract Manager's satisfaction a description of the work performed and payment requested.
 Within approximately thirty (30) calendar days of the OSPI Contract Manager receiving and approving the invoice, payment will be mailed or electronically transferred to the Contractor by Agency Financial Services, OSPI.
+In instances where multiple deliverables are due within one month, the Contractor shall combine the payment and submit only one (1) invoice for the month.

-The invoice(s) must be emailed to the OSPI Contract Manager and shall include:
+The invoices must be emailed to the OSPI Contract Manager and shall include: